 How to Become a Notary in Indiana

-Guide to become a notary public in Indiana:
+To become a notary in Indiana, you must:

 Who can become a notary public in Indiana?

-To become a notary in Indiana, a notary applicant must meet the following requirements:
+To become a notary in Indiana, a notary applicant must meet the following eligibility requirements:

 - Be at least eighteen years of age.